10 Tips For Hosting A Successful School Auction!

 Thank you for reading!
 We hope these tips were helpful and that you feel inspired to host an auction event!

-We invite you to join the ZGIVE community today so you can start planning your Spring auction and get ready to raise money for your school!
+We invite you to join the ZGIVE community today so you can start planning your next auction and raise more money for your school!